nusenu/tor-relay-operator-ids-trust-information/README.md

 A trust information consumer performs these steps:

-1. fetch https://example.com/.well-known/tor-relay/trust/operator-ids.txt and ensure that the certificate is valid.
+1. fetch https://example.com/.well-known/tor-relay/trust/trusted-aroi.txt and ensure that the certificate is valid.
-1. query the DNS TXT record `operator-ids-hash._tor.example.com` and ensure it is DNSSEC-signed.
+1. query the DNS TXT record `trusted-aroi-hash._tor.example.com` and ensure it is DNSSEC-signed.
-1. ensure the SHA512 hash of the `operator-ids.txt` file matches the one provided in the DNS TXT record (from step 2) the `operator-ids.txt` file contains:
+1. ensure the SHA512 hash of the `trusted-aroi.txt` file matches the one provided in the DNS TXT record (from step 2) the `trusted-aroi.txt` file contains:
 ```
 example.org:1
 example.net:0